- Home

 Nuts and seeds such as pecans, hazelnuts, and chia seeds are another great source of plant protein, as well as fibre, omega-3, vitamin E, calcium, and selenium – all of which are important for blood pressure control.
 For example, in this study, omega-3 significantly decreased blood pressure in people on dialysis compared to a placebo.

-As a result, research has found that frequently eating nuts and seeds can help to reduce the risk of heart disease and diabetes.
+As a result, research has found that regularly eating nuts and seeds can help reduce the risk of heart disease and diabetes.
 In line with this, studies have linked eating nuts and seeds one to six times a week with a lower prevalence of CKD.

 3. Lean protein

-While plant-based protein is more beneficial for kidney health, you don’t necessarily have to cut out meat entirely.
+While plant-based protein is more beneficial for kidney health, you don’t necessarily have to eliminate meat.
 However, experts advise choosing lean animal protein, such as fish or skinless chicken or turkey breasts, over red meat where possible.

 Research suggests that eating red meat may increase the risk of developing CKD because it contains toxins that can cause kidney damage over time.

-Processed meat sources like ham, bacon, and sausages are considered the most harmful to kidney health because they contain high sodium levels.
-Red meat such as beef, lamb, and pork have been found to have a negative impact too, but to a lesser extent.
+Processed meat sources like ham, bacon, and sausages are considered the most harmful to kidney health as they’re high in sodium.
+Red meat, such as beef, lamb, and pork, has also been found to have a negative impact.

 4. Fruit and vegetables